tomtang502/hybrid_lora_parallel/README.md

-# On the Optimization of Parallel Training of Large Model with Hybrid Attention and Sparse Activated Parameters
+# On the Optimization of Distributed Training of Large Model with Hybrid Attention and Sparse Activated Parameters

 ---